laconiajs/website/docs/guides/retrieving-secrets.md

 ## Benefits

-By using Laconia config to retrieve secrets you get three benefits
+By using Laconia config to retrieve secrets you get three benefits:

 * The amount of code required to retrieve secrets is reduced.
 * Secrets can be migrated between services without the code changing.